Phylogenetic Biology

 The following sites have a wide variety of material that is relevant to the theory and and practice of phylogenetic biology.

 The Workshop on Molecular Evolution at Woods Hole.
-This is an intensive summer course on phylogenetics, with an emphasis on building phylogenetic trees.
-Check out the faculty pages for lecture pdfs: https://molevolworkshop.github.io
+This is an intensive summer course on phylogenetics, with an emphasis on building phylogenetic trees. https://molevolworkshop.github.io

-The following books are great resources for learning more about phylogenetic biology:
+The following are some of the many great books for learning more about phylogenetic methods:

 Baum, D. and Smith, S. (2012).
 Tree Thinking.
 An Introduction to Phylogenetic Biology.
 Roberts Publishers.